 You may need a suicide prevention plan and not even know it.
-Here’s a tough fact.
-Mental illness and addiction are described as insidious and baffling for a reason.
+Here’s a tough fact, mental illness and addiction are described as insidious and baffling for a reason.
 They persist even when life is pretty good.
+When life is unusually bad, they can ignite and become overwhelming.

 What Happens When You Aren’t Vigilant

 This is what happens to me.
-When I’m not prioritizing recovery, I can start to forget all the things that keep me grounded and stable.
-I start isolating.
-Maybe my old thinking has come back in ways that open me up to the wrong kinds of people or advice.
+When I’m not prioritizing recovery, I don’t do the things that keep me grounded and stable.
+I start isolating (emotionally and physically).
+Maybe my old thinking comes back in ways that open me up to the wrong kinds of people or advice.
 It happens without my realizing it.
-The point is, at my age, after 20 years of recovery experience, I still recently had a series of events that led me back to a place I never want to be.
-It’s scary.
-And, it’s dangerous.
+The point is, at my age, after 20 years of various recovery experience, I can still create a full fantasy of negative thoughts.

-Having a suicide plan tells you what to do
+Having a suicide prevention plan tells you what to do

-When my life feels out of control, my first order of business is to call a doctor and make an appointment.
-I call people in recovery.
-I confess to people who know how to help me, and I do what they say.
-We get me back on the beam quickly before any real damage is done.
-This is probably what I’m proudest of—not my work, or anything superficial—that today I can recognize the signs of my mental health issues coming on and get the help I need to keep me safe and alive.
+When my life feels really out of control, my first order of business is to call a doctor and make an appointment.
+During times like this right now, I call people in recovery.
+I confess to people who know how to help me, and I do what they say and I get back on the beam as quickly as possible.
+This is probably what I’m proudest of in life—not my work, or anything superficial—that today I can recognize the signs of my mental health issues coming on and get the help I need to keep me safe and alive.

 If you are someone who struggles with these issues, there is hope.
 You can learn to be a survivor.
 Naturally, as with every disease, there is a spectrum and some will be sicker than others.
 But, if you find yourself graced with the willingness to learn about your issues, get the help you need, even if it means dealing with past struggles, you can get better and better.
 If finances are a problem, there are literally 12-step programs for everything, and they work for millions of people.